PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton Distributions: Introduction

-Generalized Parton Distributions (GPDs) were discovered in 1994 by \muller \etal \ \cite{Mueller:1998fv} and independently introduced in 1997 by Radyushkin \cite{Radyushkin:1996nd} and Ji \cite{Ji:1996nm}.
-This subfield of QCD grew rapidly because of the unique theoretical, phenomenological and experimental properties of these objects.
-GPDs are related to other non-perturbative quantities that were studied previously without connection: Parton Distribution Functions (PDFs) and Form Factors (FFs).
-In an infinite-momentum frame, where a hadron is flying at near the speed of light, PDFs describe the longitudinal momentum distributions of partons inside the hadron and FFs are the Fourier transforms of the hadron charge distribution in the transverse plane.
-PDFs and FFs appear as limiting cases of GPDs and in the pion case GPDs also extend the notion of a Distribution Amplitude (DA).
-This generality is complemented by one remarkable feature: GPDs are directly connected to the matrix elements of the QCD \energymomentum tensor evaluated between hadron states.
-This is both welcome and unexpected because the \energymomentum tensor in canonically probed through gravity.
-GPDs bring the \energymomentum matrix elements within experimental reach through electromagnetic scattering.
-It was realized from the early days that the electroproduction of a real photon off a nucleon target in the spacelike region, referred to as Deeply Virtual Compton Scattering (DVCS), is the theoretically cleanest way to access GPDs.
-At the beginning of the 21$^{\textrm{st}}$ century, first measurements of DVCS were reported by the HERMES \cite{Airapetian:2001yk} and CLAS \cite{Stepanyan:2001sm} collaborations, establishing the immediate experimental relevance of the concept and marking the beginning of the experimental era of this field.
-Several dedicated experiments and sophisticated theoretical developments followed, putting the field in a good shape as many reviews testify \cite{Ji:1998pc, Goeke:2001tz, Diehl:2003ny, Belitsky:2005qn, Boffi:2007yc, Guidal:2013rya, Mueller:2014hsa}.
+Generalized Parton Distributions (GPDs) were independently discovered in 1994 by \muller \etal \ \cite{Mueller:1998fv} and in 1997 by Radyushkin \cite{Radyushkin:1996nd} and Ji \cite{Ji:1996nm}.
+This subfield of Quantum Chromodynamics (QCD) grew rapidly because of the unique theoretical, phenomenological and experimental properties of these objects.
+GPDs are related to other non-perturbative QCD quantities that were studied previously without any connection: Parton Distribution Functions (PDFs) and Form Factors (FFs).
+In an infinite-momentum frame, where a hadron is flying at near the speed of light, PDFs describe the longitudinal momentum distributions of partons inside the hadron and FFs are the Fourier transforms of the hadron charge distributions in the transverse plane.
+PDFs and FFs appear as limiting cases of GPDs, which, among many other important properties on the hadron structure, encode the correlation between longitudinal momentum of partons and their transverse plane position.
+In the pion case GPDs also extend the notion of Distribution Amplitudes (DA), which probe the two-quark component of the \lightcone wave function.
+This generality is complemented by one remarkable feature: the GPDs of a given hadron are directly connected to the matrix elements of the QCD \energymomentum tensor evaluated between adequate momentum states of the corresponding hadron.
+More precisely, those matrix elements can be paramaterized in terms of Mellin moments of GPDs.
+This is both welcome and unexpected because the \energymomentum tensor is canonically probed through gravity.
+GPDs bring the \energymomentum matrix elements within the experimental reach through electromagnetic scattering.
+Indeed GPDs themselves - hence their Mellin moments - are accessible in facilities running experiments with lepton beams.